Joe-Collins-1986/minesweeper/README.md

 # Tasks:
 - check links on TOC
-- find credits to add
-- add mine and flag images to features
+- pep8 and adding to the testing section of the readme.
+- put readme through word
+- links check

 # MINESWEEPER GAME